ABDIKADR/Blockchain-Integration/contracts/README.md

 ## Project Structure

-- `src/SimpleStorage.sol`: The main smart contract
+- `src/StorageContract.sol`: The main smart contract
-- `test/SimpleStorage.t.sol`: Tests for the smart contract
+- `test/StorageContract.t.sol`: Tests for the smart contract
 - `scripts/deploy-contract.js`: Script to deploy the contract and test the API

 ## Smart Contract Details

-The `SimpleStorage` contract has the following functions:
+The `StorageContract` contract has the following functions:

 - `storeMessage(string memory _message)`: Allows the owner to store a message
 - `retrieveMessage()`: Returns the stored message